By Erik Marcus

 The first time you try an upscale vegan cheese, you just might be blown away by its sophisticated textures and flavors.
 You can find excellent brands in stores worldwide, and you can also make fantastic versions right in your kitchen.
 I know the idea of making dairy-free cheese at home might sound daunting, but it’s surprisingly easy and the results can rival anything made commercially.
-This article ends with a list of cookbooks specifically devoted to dairy-free cheese recipes.
+This article features the best vegan cheese brands and finishes with a list of cookbooks specifically devoted to dairy-free cheese recipes.

 The Evolution of Vegan Cheese

 If the last time you last tried vegan cheese was ages ago, you owe it to yourself to try the newest offerings.
-The first non-dairy cheese brands on the market deserved their bad reputation.
+The first non-dairy cheeses on the market deserved their bad reputations.
 They were usually made from highly processed ingredients, and most brands didn’t even melt properly.

 The following lists feature the best vegan cheese brands available in North America and worldwide.
-These products come in every variety, including artisan hard cheese blocks, spreadable soft cheese in tubs, and pre-shredded varieties perfect for pizza and casseroles.
-You can even buy a vegan grated Parmesan-style cheese, which is the ideal dairy-free spaghetti topping.
+These products come in every variety, including artisan hard cheese blocks, spreadable soft cheese in tubs, and convenient shredded varieties perfect for pizza and casseroles.
+You can even buy vegan grated Parmesan-style cheese, which is the ideal dairy-free spaghetti topping.

 Vegan Cheese Brands (USA & Canada)